hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-hearing-screen-intro.md

 1.  a date indicating when the details was taken
 1.	an auther detailing who has recorded the details.
 1.  title of the document
-1.  applicable sections and subsections as mentioned in the table below
+1.  applicable sections and entries as mentioned in the table below

 **Profile specific implementation guidance:**

 * Client sustem SHALL fillup all sections and subsections as defined in the profile.
-If data for any section/sub-sections are not known or not available, then empty reason should be provided.
+If data for any section entry is not known or not available, then empty reason should be provided.

 ##### Composition Type and Class Code